Consolidating credit card debt – our top 5 tips

 If you have outstanding balances across a number of cards, then the idea of consolidating them into a single monthly payment can seem like a good one.
 However, it’s worth doing the maths before you make any decision – interest rates on debt consolidation loans can be high, and you may end up paying back more than you would have done if you’d continued with your credit card repayments.

-One of the biggest problems with debt consolidation loans is that they do nothing to change the behaviours that got you into debt in the first place.
-If you even think you might be tempted to use your cards again after paying them off, or if you’re using debt consolidation as an easy out (to avoid really looking at your budget), you may benefit from debt help and advice – find out the options available to you online now.
+One of the biggest problems encountered with debt consolidation loans is that they do nothing to change the behaviours that got you into debt in the first place.
+Before you make a decision about taking out another loan, we would recommend seeking independent financial advice, and if you’re using debt consolidation as an easy way out (to avoid really looking at your budget), you may benefit from debt help and advice – find out the options available to you online now.

 Transfer to a 0% interest credit card

 There’s never been a better time to transfer any outstanding balances to a 0% interest credit card as there are some great New Year deals around.
-Santander has introduced a new Everyday Credit Card which offers an interest-free balance transfer for 27 months with no fee!
+Santander introduced a new Everyday Credit Card at the start of 2019 which offers an interest-free balance transfer for 27 months with no fee!
 If you plan carefully, you could pay your remaining balance off without paying a penny of interest.

 Another zero-interest deal is the Sainsbury’s Bank No Balance Transfer Fee Card which comes with a fee-free balance transfer length of 26 months.
 Do remember though, that these great introductory offers are normally only available to people with good or excellent credit ratings.
+Before deciding on the best credit card for your circumstances, it’s a good idea to compare a range of products.
 If your credit score is less than perfect, you may find you are only eligible for options with a higher APR and transfer fees – but it’s certainly worth checking.
+(Please note: this information is correct as of April 2019.)

 Remember, if you find that you are unable to manage your debts alone, it’s time to seek help.
-We offer free, impartial advice for every type of debt, with solutions including free Debt Management Plans (DMPs) and Individual Voluntary Arrangements (IVAs).
-Simply complete our quick online debt solution tool today or call us on 0800 and find out how you can become debt-free.
+We offer free, impartial advice for every type of debt, with solutions including, but not limited to free Debt Management Plans (DMPs), Individual Voluntary Arrangements (IVAs), Debt Relief Orders (DRO), Trust Deeds and advice on bankruptcy.
+Simply complete our quick online debt solution tool today or call us on 0800 280 2816 and find out how you can become debt-free.

 Filed under Money Management